ongres/stackgres/doc/content/en/08-stackgres-web-api/02-rbac-authorization/_index.md

   password: "{{ user + password | sha256sum | b64enc }}"
 ```

-You might wonder why are two username fields in the secret, the `apiUsername` is optional and is used to "customize" the
+You might wonder why there are two username fields in the secret.
+The `apiUsername` is optional and is used to customize the name used for the login Web UI.
-username used for the login Web UI, the `k8sUsername` is the username that is used to impersonate the API calls to K8s.
+The `k8sUsername` is the username that is used to impersonate the API calls to K8s.

-### OpenID Connect Provider mechanism
+### OpenID Connect Provider Mechanism

-If StackGres is configured to use the OpenID Connect (OIDC) authentication type it will use OpenID Connect Authorization
-Code Flow supported by OpenID Connect compliant Authorization Servers such as Keycloak.
+If StackGres is configured to use the OpenID Connect (OIDC) authentication type, it will use the authorization code flow supported by OpenID Connect compliant authorization servers such as Keycloak.

-StackGres allows to easily authenticate the users of the Web UI by redirecting them to the OpenID Connect Provider
-(e.g.: Keycloak) to login and, once the authentication is complete, return them back with the code confirming the successful
+StackGres allows to authenticate the users of the web UI by redirecting them to the OpenID Connect Provider (e.g.: Keycloak) where they login, and, once the authentication is complete, return to the web UI with the code confirming the successful authentication.
-authentication.

-You can enable the OIDC auth type when installing StackGres using Helm, eg.:
+You can enable the OIDC auth type when installing StackGres using Helm, e.g.:

 ```bash
 helm install --namespace stackgres stackgres-operator \